 If you’re a serious runner, you need a running belt: it’s really that simple.
 Why?
 Well, there are a couple of reasons, but the main one is this: you’re going to need a place to hold all your stuff.

 What kind of stuff?
-Just the usual belongings you need on you at all times, whether you're doing a quick three-mile run around town, or a full-blown marathon.
+Just the usual belongings you need on you at all times, whether it is a quick three-mile run or a marathon.

-- Keys.
-When hubby isn't at home, and I want to go out for a run, I always need to bring my keys with me, as I'm obviously not looking to get locked out of the house.
-So keys are the #2 most important thing that I'm looking to fit into my running belt.
+- Keys – When hubby isn’t at home, and I want to go out for a run, I always need to bring my keys with me, as I’m obviously not looking to stay out of the house.
+So keys are the #2 most important thing that I’m looking to fit into my running belt.

-- Cash, Credit Cards, ID Card.
-If I'm going for a longer type of run, I typically like to have some cash or credit card on me, just in case I want to stop for a bottle of water, or a snack on the way home.
+- Cash, Credit Cards, ID Card – If I’m going for a longer type of run, I typically like to have some cash or credit card with me, just in case I want to stop for a bottle of water, or a snack on the way home.

-As I mentioned earlier, running belts are not complicated pieces of exercise equipment.
+As I said earlier, running belts are not complicated pieces of exercise equipment.
 They only have to do a few key things to make you happy.

 So when you’re shopping for a running belt, pay attention to the following things.

-- Fit & Design.
-Do you want a really thin and light belt that only holds the essentials, or do you want a slightly larger belt that may way a bit heavier but also holds more of your things?
-Know what you're looking for before you buy, because different belts coming in different sizes & design.
+- Fit & Design – Do you want a really thin and light belt that only holds the essentials, or do you want a slightly larger belt that may way a bit heavier but also holds more of your things?
+Know what you’re looking for before you buy because different belts coming in different sizes & designs.

-- Price.
-The great thing about the running belt market is that it's really competitive, which means that the pricing for the best belts are pretty much in line with each other.
-The prices on Amazon changes slightly from day-to-day, but for the belts I recommend, they are generally priced between $17-$30.
+- Price – The great thing about the running belt market is that it’s really competitive, which means that the pricing for the best belts is pretty much in line with each other.
+The prices on Amazon change slightly from day-to-day, but for the belts I recommend, they are generally between $17-$30.

-First, this is one slick looking belt.
-I'm a huge fan of the design, and while design can be a subjective choice, I think many would agree that the look and feel of this running belt is top notch.
-You're going to good look when it's around your waist.
+First, this is one slick-looking belt.
+I’m a huge fan of the design, and while design can be a subjective choice, I think many would agree that the look and feel of this running belt are top-notch.
+You’re going to good look with your running waist belts.

 In terms of comfort, the FlipBelt doesn’t disappoint.
 This belt doesn’t have any fasteners, so there’s nothing to rub or chafe against your skin.